DISABILITY GRANTS is a SELF HELP Resource

 Grants for Wheelchairs - Step Two

-In the first instance you will need to contact a local Occupational Therapist (OT) (through Social Services) to access your (or your child's) needs.
+In the first instance you will need to contact a local Occupational Therapist (OT) (through Social Services) to assess you or your child's needs.

 The OT will make their recommendations and advise on the Disabled Facilities Grant if applicable.